 Interprovincial pipeline operators are covered by CER requirements regardless of province.
 When the CCSPA passes, designated operators in any jurisdiction will be subject to federal requirements.

-Provincial regulators may adopt CSA Z246.1:21 requirements following Alberta and BC's lead.
+Provincial regulators may adopt CSA Z246.1:21 requirements following Alberta and BC's lead, or follow Ontario's licence-condition model for electricity distributors and drinking-water operating authorities.
 We monitor for changes and will update this page promptly.

 At a Glance